LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 Once the concept of multiple tasks is introduced,  the data contention issue will be definitely along with too.
 Additionally, although we only assign one cpu core in the QEMU runner, multiple cpu cores is also allowed for xv6 to run.
 Therefore, there should be some form of mechanisms to take care of the concurrency and parallelization.

-The most fundamental thing of concurrency is lock.
-I suppose you have noticed that there were many code examples in the previous chapters contain locks, but we just ignored them and said we would cover them later.
+The most fundamental thing about concurrency is lock.
+I suppose you have noticed that there were many code examples in the previous chapters containing locks, but we just ignored them and said we would cover them later.
 Here we are going to cover this part.

-[`Spinlock`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/spinlock.rs#L7) is the simplest lock implementation, the definition is as follow:
+[`Spinlock`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/spinlock.rs#L7) is the simplest lock implementation, the definition is as follows:

 ```rust
 // spinlock.rs